 Barrow had gone up the ridge against no enemy whatsoever, impeded only by the icy ridgeline, so narrow that he had to march in a dangerous single file.
 Through a break in the snowstorm, Barrow got a glimpse of a strongly bunkered Chinese position on a knob between his company and the crest of the hill.
 He elected to do a double envelopment, sending his 2d Platoon around to the left and his 1st Platoon around to the right.
 He went himself with the 3d Platoon up the center in a frontal attack.
 It all came together in a smashing assault.
-Barrow's Marines themselves inviting targets for Chinese mortar and machine gun fire.
+Barrow's themselves inviting targets for Chinese mortar and machine gun fire.
 March discipline had to be enforced by tough corporals and sergeants more than by orders from the top.
+Photo by Sgt Frank C. Kerr, National Archives Photo (USMC) 127-N-A5358

-Fresh snow fell during the march from Koto-ri to the top of Funchilin Pass.
-When the column on the road halted, as it frequently did, the Marines tended to bunch up, making counted more than 60 Chinese dead.
+Marines counted more than 60 Chinese dead.
 They themselves lost 10 killed, 11 wounded.
 The snow ended and the night was clear.
 At midnight a Chinese platoon bravely but foolishly tried to evict Barrow's Marines and lost 18 killed.
 To Barrow's left, all was quiet in front of Noren's position.